What is Generative Engine Optimization (GEO)? 2026 Guide

 • Apply and track weekly

 Limitations: This approach only captures identifiable bot traffic.
 AI platforms using standard user agents remain untracked.
-Treat this as a directional metric, not comprehensive measurement.
+Treat this as a directional metric, not complete measurement.

 Manual Citation Checking